 You can plug the opener back in and use like normal.
 Generally, you will need to replace the backup every year or two.
 Keep an ear out for it so that you are not left in a bind if you need to use the backup system.

 Call Us For Help

-If you need one of the techs here at Quick Name to come out and make the replacement, we can do that for you.
+If you need one of the techs here at 1st Rate Garage Doors to come out and make the replacement, we can do that for you.
 Our technicians can get the battery needed for your opener and do the replacement today.
 Don’t wait to call us.
 We are ready to help you.